 12. The Weissenhof Estate

-The Weissenhof Estate is one of the most influential housing developments in Stuttgart, and it is located near the Academy of Fine Arts.
+The Weissenhof Estate, located near the Academy of Fine Arts, is one of Stuttgart’s most influential housing developments.
 In 1927, it became the setting of Werkbund’s exhibition space.

 The Werkbund was a prominent international architecture group that reclaimed the flowing design forms from the art movement by adopting functional geometric building designs with little ornaments.